There are lots of reasons why your AC system freezes up.

 - Resistance from piping rubbing against other components

 How long your unit has been working and the area of the leak play a part in whether you should repair or replace your AC system.

 Dirty evaporator coil—As time passes, the evaporator coil attracts dirt and causes issues resembling a clogged filter.
 You’ll gradually lose airflow until your equipment freezes or stops cooling.
 You’ll need to contact Service Experts Heating & Air Conditioning to take care of the problem.

 Broken blower motor or relay—A blower motor going at the wrong speed or not running at all can create freezing.
 It can also be irregular, going at full speed and decelerating after it heats up.
 Or a relay may force it to run one time and not the subsequent time.
 In either case, you will need to call Service Experts Heating & Air Conditioning to correct the problem.

-Booking annual AC maintenance or heat pump maintenance may help you bypass this malfunction.
+Booking annual AC maintenance may help you bypass this malfunction.
 Our pros will thoroughly inspect and clean your equipment, which usually allows us to locate little troubles before they cause huge troubles.